Grenosaurus/RS-projects/README.md

-# SAR_projects
+# Remote_Sensing_projects

-Python programs made for prossesing and visualization SAR datas.
-This is project was part of my school project in remote sensing.
+Programs are part of remote sensing project in course.